Rothes/ESU/README.md

 #### Lang folder translations

-If you want to add a language resource to the lang directory, simply copy the en_us.yml file and modify it as is.
+If you want to add a language resource to the lang directory, simply copy the en_us.yml file and modify it.

 #### Config file translations